 Article: Young Workers

-'Young Workers' looks at the rules that affect you if you're aged under 16 and want to do a part-time job.
-These include which kinds of work you can do, where and when.
+This article looks at the rules that affect you if you're aged under 16 and want to do a part-time job.
+These include the kinds of work you can do, and where and when you can work.

 Thinking about a job?